dd9jn/rfc4880bis/crypto-refresh.md

 It determines the format of the header and denotes the packet contents.
 The remainder of the packet header is the length of the packet.

-There are two packet formats, the (current) OpenPGP packet format specified by this document and its predecessors and the Legacy packet format as used by PGP 2.x implementations.
+There are two packet formats, the (current) OpenPGP packet format specified by this document and its predecessors and the Legacy packet format as used by legacy implementations.

 Note that the most significant bit is the leftmost bit, called bit 7.
 A mask for this bit is 0x80 in hexadecimal.